pgobeil-b/wolf3d/README.md

 # wolf3d
 C implementation of raycasting from wolfenstein

-Try make && ./wolf3d doom
+Try: make && ./wolf3d doom
+or: make &&b ./wolf3d mario

-You can make your own labyrinths, altough the parsing only accepts rectangular maps right now.
+- Will soon have a make feature to safely use your own labyrinths, the current implementation is a bit shakey You can make your own labyrinths, altough the parsing only accepts rectangular maps right now.
 Rules to follow:
 * 1 '1' are for walls '5' are goals